ryancole/ryancole.github.com/_posts/2018-10-03-unreal-visual-studio-painful.md

 ---
 layout: entry
-title: Unreal Engine x Visual Studio = Masochist
+title: Unreal Engine x Visual Studio = Painful
 ---

 I've experienced quite a bit of different development environment configurations over the years.
 Everything from nodejs web projects using webpack and babel, which most people loathe when it comes to configuration, to dotnet projects requiring nuget packages from the official repo and private packages.
 I've worked on javascript projects that were not within any nodejs / npm environment whatsoever.